 Unpaid carers urged to apply for their £500 payment

-Unpaid carers in North Wales are being urged to apply for a £500 payment to help with the increased cost of caring during the cost-of living-crisis
+Unpaid carers in south Wales are being urged to apply for a £500 payment to help with the increased cost of caring during the cost-of living-crisis.

-To date only 44% of eligible carers in North Wales have applied with over 2,200 claims paid to unpaid carers in the area.
-Ministers are now calling on those remaining unpaid carers to come forward.
+To date 78% of eligible carers in south Wales have applied with over 16,400 claims paid to unpaid carers in the area.
+Ministers are calling on those remaining unpaid carers to come forward.

 Unpaid carers who were receiving Carer’s Allowance on March 31st this year must register with their local authority by July 15th 2022 to receive the payment.

 The payment which recognises the financial and emotional hardship many are experiencing, will benefit thousands of the most vulnerable unpaid carers in Wales, who frequently care for the longest and are on the lowest incomes.

 An unpaid carer is someone who cares for a partner, relative or friend who has an illness or disability.
 Carers Allowance is paid to people caring for at least 35 hours a week, who care for someone receiving certain benefits and who earn no more than £128 a week.